VFASP Foot and Ankle Reconstruction Fellowship Program

 Benefits: The fellowship will provide its fellow with paid vacation time, sick time, medical education time, as well as malpractice with tail coverage.

-The fellowship takes place in Fresno, CA, and Clovis, CA, at Valley Foot and Ankle Specialty Providers.
+The fellowship takes place in Fresno, CA, and Clovis, CA, at multiple offices, including 3 hospitals.

 Fellows are expected to manage patients pre-operatively, intra-operatively, and post-operatively.